bogdankostic/StringMatching/README.md

 one or more search patterns inside a raw text string, a text file or a directory containing several txt-files.

+This tool has been developed and tested using Python 3.7.

 ## Installation
 To install this commandline tool, execute the following commands in your terminal: